slackapi/python-rtmbot/README.md

         def catch_all(self, data):
             print(data)

-You can install as many plugins as you like, and each will handle every event received by the bot indepentently.
+You can install as many plugins as you like, and each will handle every event received by the bot independently.

 To create an example 'repeat' plugin: